MostefaBoudjema/material-dashboard-react-laravel-event-managemnt/README.md

 ![Screencapture 1](screenshots/screencapture-1.png)
 - Users see only published events in a calendar view.
 ![Screencapture 13](screenshots/screencapture-13.png)
-- Events the user has joined are highlighted.
+- Events the user has joined are highlighted in green background.
 ![Screencapture 13](screenshots/screencapture-15.png)

 ## Laravel JSON:API Backend Installation